drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_19.md

 At the end of this lecture students will be able to:

 - Define a Bayesian game;
+- Be familiar with concept of Bernoulli payoff function;
 - Obtain Nash equilibria in Bayesian games;

 ### Timeline